Waino/dockerdo/README.rst

 * Executes a command in the running container.
 * The working directory is deduced from the current working directory on the local host.
-  E.g. if you ran `dockerdo run` in `/home/user/project`, and are now in `/home/user/container/opt/mysoftware`, the working directory on the container is `/opt/mysoftware`.
+  E.g. if you ran `dockerdo init` in `/home/user/project`, and are now in `/home/user/container/opt/mysoftware`, the working directory on the container is `/opt/mysoftware`.
 * Note that you can pipe text in and out of the command, and the piping happens on the local host.